m-reza-rahman/weblogic-kubernetes-operator/documentation/site/content/managing-domains/domain-on-pv/usage.md

-In OpenShift if you intend to have operator create PV on your behalf, it is essential to create a custom SCC (security context constrains).
+In OpenShift if you intend to have operator create PV on your behalf, it is essential to create a custom SCC (security context constrain).
 Otherwise, you could run into problems with the default restricted SCC, which allocates random UID.
 A preferable approach is to manually create the PV in advance, allowing you to configure the security context settings to match your application's specific requirements.